WordPress/gutenberg/blocks/rich-text/README.md

 ### `onReplace( blocks: Array ): Function`

-*Optional.* Called when the `Editable` instance is empty and it can be replaced with the given blocks.
+*Optional.* Called when the `RichText` instance is empty and it can be replaced with the given blocks.

 ### `onMerge( forward: Boolean ): Function`